lucidsoftware/lucid-programming-competition-2018/problems/art/description.md

 ## Examples
 ###  Input:
->Note: The whitespace after the the 'l' character is for the space character.
+>Note: The whitespace after the the 'h' character is for the space character.
 ```
 hello world
 8